As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 Testamentary trusts are usually revocable or irrevocable.
 As the name implies, settlers can add to or delete from a revocable trust’s corpus during their lifetimes.
 These vehicles are quite flexible but do not offer quite as much protection as irrevocable trusts.

-However, some people need advanced trusts for advanced estate planning purposes.
-A Kamuela estate planning lawyer can offer several different options.
+However, some people need advanced trusts for advanced purposes.
+A Kamuela lawyer can offer several different options.
 Some of the most popular advanced trusts we handle are outlined below.

 Asset Protection Trusts